valentin-voica/ansible/README.md

 # ANSIBLE
 A collection of Ansible plays

-## Ubuntu Server 20.04 LTS on Raspberry Pi 4 with PoE HAT - Initial Configuration
+## Self-Hosted Nextcloud on a Raspberry Pi 4 with PoE HAT and Ubuntu 20.04 Server

 ### Preparing the SD card